-- The interior of the castle can only be visited as part of a guided tour.
-Tickets can be purchased at the ticket centre in Hohenschwangau and you will be allotted a specific tour time.
-The ticket centre is open 8:00 am- 5:30 pm in the spring and summer months.
-In the fall and winter, it’s open from 9:00 am- 3:30 pm.
+Tours and Tickets for Hohenschwangau Castle: The interior of the castle can only be visited as part of a guided tour.
+Tickets can be purchased at the ticket centre in Hohenschwangau for same day visits or in advance online.
+You will be allotted a specific tour time.
+The ticket centre is open 8:00 am- 4:00 pm in the spring and summer months.
+In the fall and winter, it’s open from 8:30 am- 3:00 pm.
+Confirm current hours HERE.

 - To avoid the long line ups and ensure your desired tour time, we recommend buying your tickets on-line at minimum two days before your visit.
 There is a rather hefty reservation fee, but once we got there and saw the lineup, it was totally worth the extra money.
 There is a special ticket window for people to pick up reserved tickets.

-- Tours of Hohenschwangau Castle are about 35 minutes long and are available in German, English or with an portable audio guide (available in Czech, Dutch, French, Hungarian, Italian, Japanese, Mandarin, Polish, Portuguese, Russian and Spanish).
+- Tours of Hohenschwangau Castle are about 45 minutes long and are available in German, English, or with an portable audio guide (available in Czech, Dutch, French, Hungarian, Italian, Japanese, Korean, Mandarin, Polish, Portuguese, Russian and Spanish).

-*Information was correct at the time of publishing but can change without notice.
+Information was updated February 2022, but can change without notice.
 Please confirm costs and times directly with service providers.

 Accommodations near Hohenschwangau Castle

 Accommodations can be found in Hohenschwangau, at the base of the castles, or nearby in the beautiful little town of Füssen (about 4 kms away).
 For your convenience, here is a list of hotels in Hohenschwangau and hotels in Füssen.
 Please consider booking your accommodations through the included link.
 It costs you nothing extra and helps support this website.
 Thank you!